 Molecular Biophysicist and Biochemist

-I am a Lecturer and Research Scientist in the School of Life Sciences, University of Essex, UK.
+I am a Senior Lecturer and Research Scientist in the School of Life Sciences, University of Essex, UK.

 I have a laboratory fitted out with high-end spectrophotometers including stopped-flow and laser flash, with HPLC, UHPLC, plate readers, incubators, fermentor and other research equipment.